numberMumbler/mariner/DESIGN.md

     end
 ```

+### Front end

+The web interface uses React.js.
+Articles are loaded in batches into the list.

+### Back end

+The web server uses Ruby on Rails.
+Utility scripts are written in Ruby.

 ## Data Design

 Given your requirements and the system flow described, here's a simple yet extensible data design that could be implemented in MongoDB, which is well-suited for handling varied and evolving data structures like this.